cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 # Kubernetes Cloud Controller Manager for cloudscale.ch

-> :warning: This is currently a work in-progress and not yet ready to be used.
+> :warning: This is currently a preview and not yet read for production

 Integrate your Kubernetes cluster with cloudscale.ch infrastructure, with our cloud controller manager (CCM).